odennav/elk-centralized-syslog-system/README.md

 They provide a powerful, flexible, and scalable solution for managing and making sense of large amounts of data.

-Logstash is a data processing pipeline.
-It gathers, processes and forwards data (logs, metrics) from various sources to Elasticsearch.
+**`Logstash`**: a data processing pipeline which gathers, processes and forwards data (logs, metrics) from various sources to Elasticsearch.

-Elasticsearch is a distributed search and analytics engine.
-It stores this processed data and enables powerful search and analytics capabilities.
+**`Elasticsearch`**: a distributed search and analytics engine that stores this processed data and enables powerful search and analytics capabilities.

-Kibana is a data visualization and exploration tool.
+**`Kibana`**: a data visualization and exploration tool.
 It provides a graphical interface to visualize and explore the data stored in Elasticsearch.

 ![](https://github.com/odennav/elk-centralized-syslog-system/blob/main/docs/ELK%20Syslog%20System.png)